nextflow-io/training/docs/hello_nextflow/04_hello_science.md

-# Part 2: Hello GATK
+# Part 3: Hello Science

 In Part 1, you learned how to use the basic building blocks of Nextflow to assemble a simple pipeline capable of processing some text and parallelizing execution if there were multiple inputs.
 Now, we show you how to use the same components and principles to build a pipeline that does something a bit more interesting, and hopefully a bit more relatable to your work.